Yahya-osama-mohmamed/Email-Spam-detection/README.md

 # Email-Spam-detection
-Using machine learning models like naive bayes and logistic regression to classify spam emails and comparing the accuracy with RNN
+Using machine learning models like naive bayes and logistic regression to classify spam emails and comparing the accuracy with DNN